devJuliaLeal/bot-gpt3-thinkerbell/README.md

 Para configurá-lo basta inserir sua chave api (que você consegue acessando o site openai e requisitando uma) e o id do bot do Telegram no arquivo Keys.py
+To configure it, just insert your api key (which you can access the openai website and request one) and Telegram bot id in Keys.py file